displace-agency/docs-mcp/README.md

 - klaviyo
 - hf-mcp-server (Hugging Face)

-### ❌ Non-functional MCP Servers
+### ❌ Failed MCP Servers
-- Shopify (multiple implementations attempted)
+- **Shopify** - Multiple implementations attempted, all failed with similar issues

+## Key Findings

+- Working MCPs share common patterns (NPX-based, official packages)
+- Failed MCPs suffer from protocol incompatibility issues
+- Silent failures make debugging extremely difficult
+- Need for better MCP protocol standardization and documentation

 ## Contributing

-Feel free to contribute documentation for your own MCP setup experiences by submitting a pull request.
+This is a private repository for internal documentation.
+Please document any new MCP setup attempts, whether successful or failed, to help build our knowledge base.

 ## License

-MIT License - Feel free to use this documentation for your own MCP setups.
+Private repository - For internal use only